evaristoc/reversing/_posts/2023-11-10-a-perlin-flow-field-with-canvas-shaders-and-threejs-03.markdown

 Darryl wanted the strokes to oscillate right and left based on data coming from the WebGL renderer.
 More specifically, variations in the coloring of the pixels of each "screenshot" should drive changes in the rotation of the stroke, giving the illusion of balancing or waving.

-We are talking about rotating formulas here.
+The canvas API offers different solutions for rotating drawings.
+Examples are:
+- an ```arc``` method
+- a ```rotate``` method

+Darryl used a different approach.
+He calculated the angle of rotation, positioned the pen in the origin point of the stroke (```(x,y)```) and redraw the stroke using the canvas' [**lineTo**](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineTo) method based on the angle of rotation.

+For that he needed to use some formulas.
 And which functions are common to waves, rotations, and angles?
 Indeed, [trigonometic functions](https://www.math.net/trigonometric-functions).

 Darryl used one of the values of rgba-encoded colors to calculate the angles of rotation.
 Remember that rgb-encoded colors are represented by a vector of values ranging from 0 to 255.
 He needed only one of those three coordinates because in his project all the coordinates had the same value per pixel (grey-scale).